The complete experiment for photoproduction of pseudoscalar mesons in a truncated partial wave analysis: Introduction

-An escape from this trap can be found in the Truncated Partial Wave Analysis (TPWA).
+In order to obtain the partial wave amplitudes and subsequently the information on nucleon resonances, another approach has to be undertaken, the Truncated Partial Wave Analysis (TPWA).
 In this method, all 16 polarization observables are expanded in a partial wave series up to a given maximal angular momentum $\ell_{max}$, where all partial wave amplitudes are only functions of the energy.
 In 1981 Omelaenko~\cite{omel} showed that such a complete truncated partial wave analysis is possible with even less than 8 observables.
 In fact he proved that with only 4 observables, unpolarized cross section $\sigma_0$, photon beam asymmetry $\Sigma$, target polarization $T$ and recoil polarization $P$, the sets of quadratic equations with multipoles can be solved up to a discrete ambiguity for any given $\ell_{max}$.
 And in order to resolve this final ambiguity, only one more double polarization is needed, e.g. $F,G,C_{x'},O_{x'},C_{z'},O_{z'}$, while a measurement of $E$ or $H$ would not suffice.
 This is a rather surprising result, as it even allows a complete analysis for pion or eta photoproduction without the need of recoil polarization observables.
 The single recoil polarization $P$ can more easily be measured in a beam-target double polarization experiment.

 As in the previous case, also here, the full solution will determine all partial waves only up to an overall phase, however, this phase is now only dependent on the energy, and with some theoretical assumptions, e.g. unitarity and Watson theorem, this phase can be constructed.
 This was first performed for $\ell_{max}=1$ in 1989 by Grushin et al.~\cite{grushin} for a complete TPWA in the Delta region.